-The College refunds tuition and fees only when official drop forms are properly completed, authorized and processed through the Office of Admissions and Records.
+The College refunds tuition and fees only when official drop forms are properly completed, authorized and processed through the Office of admissions and Records and only according to the Tuition Refund Table found in the current Morton College course schedule.
 Telephone requests to be "dropped" are not accepted.
 The College does not grant refunds to students who:

-- voluntarily enlist in military service following the close of the refund period. - are dismissed for disciplinary reasons. - are financially obligated to any College department or office at the time of withdrawal. - · withdraw from courses after the drop deadline.
+- voluntarily enlist in military service following the close of the refund period. - · are dismissed for disciplinary reasons. - are financially obligated to any College department or office at the time of withdrawal. - withdraw from courses after the drop deadline.

 The college may award 100% refunds and late withdrawals to students who present documented extenuating circumstances.
 Extenuating circumstances include: serious illness or injury to the student that required extended recovery time or significant improvement, death or serious illness of an immediate family member, significant trauma in student's life that impaired the student's emotional and/or physical health, or any other documented circumstances.
 In these cases, students should submit all documents to support claim to the Office of Admissions and Records, Building B. These requests should be submitted no later than 30 college business days after the end of the semester in question.
-The Morton College refund committee reserves the right to approve or deny claims.
+The Morton College Refund Committee reserves the right to approve or deny claims.